 Specialized imaging techniques such as a muscle MRI (magnetic resonance imaging) may be used to inform the choice of genetic testing in different forms of CNM, particularly in DNM2– and RYR1-related CNM.
 An MRI uses a magnetic field to produce cross-sectional images of particular organs and bodily tissues such as skeletal muscle tissue.

-A diagnosis of some cases of CNM can be confirmed through molecular genetic testing, which can detect the characteristic gene mutation that causes specific forms the disorder.
+A diagnosis of CNM can be confirmed through molecular genetic testing, which can detect the characteristic gene mutation that causes specific forms of the disorder.
 Molecular genetic testing is available as a diagnostic service at specialized laboratories.

 Some individuals may not require ventilation assistance.
 Other individuals may only need ventilation-assistance for a specific period of time (e.g. infancy) or at night when asleep.
 Individuals with severe forms of CNM will require prolonged, constant ventilation support.
 There are different methods for ventilation including noninvasive and invasive techniques.
 The decision about the type of ventilation and the duration of respiratory support is best made by the family in careful consultation with the patient’s physicians and other members of the healthcare team based upon the specifics of their case.

 In some individuals feeding difficulties will require the insertion of a feeding tube (gastrostomy).
-This procedure involves inserted a tube directly into the stomach through a smalls surgical opening in the abdominal wall.
+This procedure involves inserting a tube directly into the stomach through a small surgical opening in the abdominal wall.